raditya1117/HoneyBadger/fastapi-testing/article.md

     return JSONResponse(status_code=500, content={"type":"FAILURE", "reason":"An unexpected error occurred.", "operand_1":num1, "operand_2":num2, "operation":operation})
 ```

 The above exception handler can handle any uncaught FastAPI error.
-This makes sure that the FastAPI app doesn't run into Internal Server Error after any exception.
+This ensures that the FastAPI app doesn't encounter an Internal Server Error after any exception.

-Now that we have discussed the different types of FastAPI errors and handling them, let's discuss some best practices for handling errors in FastAPI.
+Now that we have discussed the different types of FastAPI errors and their handling, let's explore some best practices for error handling in FastAPI.

 ## FastAPI error handling best practices

 Error handling in FastAPI is critical for building reliable, secure, and developer-friendly APIs.
-Let's discuss some FastAPI error handling best practices you should follow while developing applications.
+Let's discuss some FastAPI error-handling best practices you should follow while developing applications.

 ### Use HTTPException to manually raise exceptions

-HTTPException helps us raise exceptions with specific status code and error messages.
-Also, HTTPException is automatically handled by FastAPI and the content passed to the `detail` parameter of the HTTPException construcor is returned as the API response.
-Hence, you should use the HTTPException class to raise exceptions with proper status codes and message.
+HTTPException helps us raise exceptions with a specific status code and error messages.
+Also, HTTPException is automatically handled by FastAPI, and the content passed to the `detail` parameter of the HTTPException constructor is returned as the API response.
+Hence, you should use the HTTPException class to raise exceptions with proper status codes and messages.

 ### Use JSONResponse in exception handlers

-Although HTTP Exceptions are automatically handled by FastAPI, you should avoid raising HTTPException inside exception handlers as it causes nested exceptions.
+Although HTTP Exceptions are automatically handled by FastAPI, you should avoid raising HTTPException inside exception handlers, as it causes nested exceptions.
 While handling errors through a custom exception handler, always use the JSONResponse class to return API responses with suitable status codes.

 ```
 @app.exception_handler(ZeroDivisionError)